-In connection with the disposition of a certain business, we have remaining guarantees of \$9 million related to lease payments under the current terms of noncancellable leases expiring at various dates through 2021.
+In connection with the disposition of a certain business, we have remaining guarantees of \$8 million related to lease payments under the current terms of noncancelable leases expiring at various dates through 2021.
 These guarantees include minimum rent and additional payments covering taxes, common area costs and certain other expenses and relate to leases that commenced prior to the disposition of the business.
 In certain instances, our guarantee may remain in effect if the term of a lease is extended.
-We have not recorded a liability with respect to these guarantee obligations as of May 5, 2018, February 3, 2018 or April 29, 2017 as we concluded that payments under these guarantees were not probable.
+We have not recorded a liability with respect to these guarantee obligations as of August 4, 2018, February 3, 2018 or July 29, 2017 as we concluded that payments under these guarantees were not probable.

-In connection with noncancellable operating leases of certain assets, we provided residual value guarantees to the lessor if the leased assets cannot be sold for an amount in excess of a specified minimum value at the conclusion of the lease term.
+In connection with noncancelable operating leases of certain assets, we provided residual value guarantees to the lessor if the leased assets cannot be sold for an amount in excess of a specified minimum value at the conclusion of the lease term.
 The leases expire at various dates through 2021, and the total amount of the guarantees is \$104 million.
-We recorded a liability of \$3 million as of May 5, 2018 and February 3, 2018, and a liability of less than \$1 million as of April 29, 2017 related to these guarantee obligations, which are included in Other Long-term Liabilities on the Consolidated Balance Sheets.
+We recorded a liability of

+\$3 million as of August 4, 2018 and February 3, 2018, and a liability of less than \$1 million as of July 29, 2017 related to these guarantee obligations, which are included in Other Long-term Liabilities on the Consolidated Balance Sheets.

 Our contractual obligations primarily consist of long-term debt and the related interest payments, operating leases, purchase orders for merchandise inventory and other long-term obligations.
 These contractual obligations impact our short-term and long-term liquidity and capital resource needs.
-There have been no material changes in our contractual obligations since February 3, 2018, as discussed in "Contingent Liabilities and Contractual Obligations" in our 2017 Annual Report on Form 10-K. Certain of our contractual obligations may fluctuate during the normal course of business (primarily changes in our merchandise inventory-related purchase obligations which fluctuate throughout the year as a result of the seasonal nature of our operations).
+There have been no material changes in our contractual obligations since February 3, 2018, as discussed in "Contingent Liabilities and Contractual Obligations" in our 2017 Annual Report on Form 10-K, other than the exchange of certain of our 2020 Notes, 2021 Notes and 2022 Notes for newly issued 2027 Notes.
+Certain of our contractual obligations may fluctuate during the normal course of business (primarily changes in our merchandise inventory-related purchase obligations which fluctuate throughout the year as a result of the seasonal nature of our operations).